smart-classic/SMARTFramework-ios/README.md

 If you want to build your own app and use the SMART framework, follow these steps to set your app up:

-1. Add the framework project `SMARTFramework.xcodeproj` (**not** the workspace) to your Xcode workspace.
+1. Add the framework project `SMARTFramework.xcodeproj` to your Xcode workspace.

+2. Make sure the framework has the necessary credentials in the file `Config.h`.
+Expand the SMARTFramework group and right-click the file `Config-default.h`, select **show in Finder**.
+Duplicate this file and rename it to `Config.h`.
+The settings are correct for the app to run against our developer sandbox, so no need to adjust for simple testing.

-2. Tell your App to link with the necessary frameworks and libraries:
+3. Tell your App to link with the necessary frameworks and libraries:
 	Open your project's build settings, under **Link Binary With Libraries** add:

 	`libSMART.a`
 	`Security.framework`
 	`libxml2.dylib`

-3. In the build settings look for **Header Search Paths** (USER_HEADER_SEARCH_PATHS) and add:
+4. In the build settings look for **Header Search Paths** (USER_HEADER_SEARCH_PATHS) and add:

     `$(PROJECT_DIR)/..`, with _recursive_ enabled

     This should point to the directory where the SMART framework resides.
 Here I'm assuming it's in the same parent directory as your app.
 Do the same with
 	**User Header Search Paths** (HEADER_SEARCH_PATHS).

-4. Still in your project's build settings, look for **Other Linker Flags** (OTHER_LDFLAGS), and add:
+5. Still in your project's build settings, look for **Other Linker Flags** (OTHER_LDFLAGS), and add:

 	`-ObjC`

 	This must be added so the framework can be used as a static library, otherwise class categories will not work and your app will crash.

-5. You will have to provide **initial server settings** in the configuration file, but you can always change the properties in code later on (e.g. if your App can connect to different servers).
+6. You will have to provide **initial server settings** in the configuration file, but you can always change the properties in code later on (e.g. if your App can connect to different servers).
 	Copy the file `Config-default.h` in the **framework** project (not your own app) to `Config.h` and adjust it to suit your needs.
 The setting names should define NSStrings and are named: